aminariafar/Multivariate-TreeBased-Spline/README.md

-# 🌳 Multivariate-TreeBased-Spline (MTS): A Tree-Guided Spline / GAM Modeling Framework
+# 🌳 Multivariate Tree-Based Spline (MTS): A Tree-Guided Spline / GAM Modeling Framework

 This repository contains the implementation and experimental evaluation of a **new spline-based modeling approach**, called **Multivariate-TreeBased-Spline (MTS)**, developed as part of a research collaboration with [**Dr. Abdollah Safari**](https://science.ut.ac.ir/~a.safari).
 The method extends classical spline models (and their multivariate generalization, **Generalized Additive Models — GAMs**) by introducing a **decision-tree–guided partitioning** of the feature space, followed by **local polynomial modeling within each leaf**.